-AUDIT: Carl T. Berquist, Chair Richard J. Dobkin Norman E. Johnson Andrea M. Weiss Mr. Berquist was appointed the chair of this committee effective February 26, 2020 Mr. Dobkin is not standing for re-election. - Reviews internal accounting controls and apyrove payments to the information and address complaints regarding our accounting, internal accounting controls or auditing matters - Reviews internal accounting controls and systems, including internal audit plan - Reviews results of the internal audit plan, the annual audit and related financial reports - Reviews our significant accounting policies and any changes to those policies Name of Committee and Members Functions of the Committee of Meetings in 2020 Carl T. Berquist, Chair Richard J. Dobkin Norman E. Johnson Andrea M. Weiss Mr. Berquist was appointed the chair of this committee effective February 26, 2020 Mr. Dobkin is not standing Reviews and approves the appointment, performance, independence and compensation of independent auditors Has authority to hire, terminate and approve payments to the independent registered public accounting firm and other committee advisors Is responsible for developing procedures to receive information and address complaints regarding our accounting, internal accounting controls or auditing matters Reviews internal accounting controls and systems, including internal audit plan Reviews results of the internal audit plan, the annual audit and related financial reports Reviews quarterly earnings press releases and related financial reports Reviews our significant accounting policies and any changes 6
+Name of Committee and Members Functions of the Committee of Meetings in 2020 Carl T. Berquist, Chair Richard J. Dobkin Norman E. Johnson Andrea M. Weiss Mr. Berquist was appointed the chair of this committee effective February 26, 2020 Mr. Dobkin is not standing for re-election. - Revie and review of the review of the chair of th as liaison between our Board of Directors and bendent auditors away and approves the appointment, performance, bendence and compensation of independent auditors authority to hire, terminate and approve payments to the bendent registered public accounting firm and other nittee advisors ponsible for developing procedures to receive mation and address complaints regarding our unting, internal accounting controls or auditing matters ews internal accounting controls and systems, including hal audit plan ews results of the internal audit plan, the annual audit elated financial reports ews quarterly earnings press releases and related cial reports ews our significant accounting policies and any changes are policies 6

-Number of Meeting Name of Committee and Members Functions of the Committee in 2020 Reviews policies and practices with respect to risk assessment and risk management, including assisting the Board of Directors in fulfilling its oversight responsibility in respect of the Company's overall enterprise risk management program Reviews and pre-approves directors' and officers' related- party transactions and annually reviews ongoing arrangements with related parties and potential conflicts of interest Reviews the appointment, performance and termination or replacement of the senior internal audit executive Determines financial expertise and continuing education requirements of members of the committee COMPENSATION: Coleman H. Peterson, Chair Reviews management performance, particularly with respect to annual financial goals 5 Thomas H. Barr Meg Crofton William W. McCarten Administers compensation plans and reviews and approves salaries, bonuses and equity compensation grants of executive officers, excluding the Chief Executive Officer for whom the committee makes a recommendation to the Board of Directors for its approval for Monitors compliance of directors and officers with our stock ownership guidelines Evaluates the risk(s) associated with our compensation programs Selects and engages independent compensation consultants and other committee advisors Leads the Company's succession planning efforts with respect to the Chief Executive Officer position and reports to our Board of Directors on that issue NOMINATING AND CORPORATE Identifies and recruits qualified candidates to fill positions on our Board of Directors 3 GOVERNANCE: Norman E. Johnson, Chair Richard J. Dobkin Considers nominees to our Board of Directors recommended by shareholders in accordance with the nomination procedures set forth in our bylaws William W. McCarten Coleman H. Peterson Reviews corporate governance policies and makes recommendations to our Board of Directors Mr. Dobkin is not standing for re-election. • Reviews and recommends the composition of the committees of our Board of Directors Oversees annual performance review of our Board of Directors and the committees thereof Oversees, on behalf of our Board of Directors, director succession planning and reports to our Board of Directors on that issue
+Number of Meeting Name of Committee and Members Functions of the Committee in 2020 Reviews policies and practices with respect to risk assessment and risk management, including assisting the Board of Directors in fulfilling its oversight responsibility in respect of the Company's overall enterprise risk management program Reviews and pre-approves directors' and officers' related- party transactions and annually reviews ongoing arrangements with related parties and potential conflicts of interest Reviews the appointment, performance and termination or replacement of the senior internal audit executive Determines financial expertise and continuing education requirements of members of the committee COMPENSATION: Coleman H. Peterson, Chair Reviews management performance, particularly with respect to annual financial goals r Thomas H. Barr Meg Crofton William W. McCarten Administers compensation plans and reviews and approves salaries, bonuses and equity compensation grants of executive officers, excluding the Chief Executive Officer for whom the committee makes a recommendation to the Board of Directors for its approval Monitors compliance of directors and officers with our stock ownership guidelines Evaluates the risk(s) associated with our compensation programs Selects and engages independent compensation consultants and other committee advisors Leads the Company's succession planning efforts with respect to the Chief Executive Officer position and reports to our Board of Directors on that issue NOMINATING AND CORPORATE Identifies and recruits qualified candidates to fill positions on our Board of Directors 3 GOVERNANCE: Norman E. Johnson, Chair Richard J. Dobkin Considers nominees to our Board of Directors recommended by shareholders in accordance with the nomination procedures set forth in our bylaws William W. McCarten Coleman H. Peterson Reviews corporate governance policies and makes recommendations to our Board of Directors Mr. Dobkin is not standing for re-election. • Reviews and recommends the composition of the committees of our Board of Directors Oversees annual performance review of our Board of Directors and the committees thereof Oversees, on behalf of our Board of Directors, director succession planning and reports to our Board of Directors on that issue